xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 ![Screen Shot 2022-07-15 at 2.07.09 PM.png]({{site.baseurl}}/images/Screen Shot 2022-07-15 at 2.07.09 PM.png)

 ### Using Syslog in Python Scripts
 All types of on-box python scripts have access to the logging capabilities of IOS XR.
-As script-writers, we can print [all levels of syslog](https://www.cisco.com/c/en/us/td/docs/routers/access/wireless/software/guide/SysMsgLogging.html#wp1054858) information.
+As script-writers, we can utilize [all levels of syslog](https://www.cisco.com/c/en/us/td/docs/routers/access/wireless/software/guide/SysMsgLogging.html#wp1054858) information.
 The following example illustrates how you can leverage system logging within your scripts:

 <div class="highlighter-rouge">
 <pre class="highlight">